Fredkiss3/kge/README.md

 If you have any issue you can add an issue to the repository.
 I will be very pleased to help.

 ## Requirements
-kge runs under python 3.7 Being written in pure Python, it also works on other Python interpreters such as PyPy.
+kge runs under ``python 3.7`` Being written in pure Python, it also works on other Python interpreters such as PyPi.
 Supported platforms are:
    - Windows 7 or later
    - Linux, with the following libraries (most recent distributions will have these in a default installation):
         - OpenGL and GLX